About Work Experience Contact

 Original LuxR site

-LuxR as a minimal standalone site - disconnected from Hunza, no brand identity of its own.
+LuxR as a minimal standalone site with no brand identity of its own.
+Disconnected from Hunza.
+No shared navigation, no cross-brand awareness.

 06